StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 The views in the list are represented by **view holder objects**.
 These objects are **instances** of a self-defined class that extends `:::js RecyclerView.ViewHolder`[(--> link)](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.ViewHolder.html).
 Each view holder is in charge of **displaying a single item** with a view.
-For example, if your list shows music collection, each view holder might represent a single album.
+For example, if your list shows music collections, each view holder might represent a single album.
 The RecyclerView creates only as many view holders as are needed to display the on-screen portion of the dynamic content, plus a few extra.
 As the user scrolls through the list, the RecyclerView takes the off-screen views and **rebinds them to the data** which is scrolling onto the screen.

 The view holder objects are managed by an **adapter**, which is created by extending `:::js RecyclerView.Adapter`[(--> link)](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter.html).
 The adapter